-- Change in proportion of Canadians residing in green co-op and PBR units relative to the size of the population. - Returns on investment for private individuals/organizations that partner with CIB to grow the supply of green co-op and PBR units. - Lower % of Canadians in housing stress (measured as 30+% of income paid to housing). - Trends in home equity, and Canadian household debt levels - Change in value to pay for a 20% down payment required for an average home (with stalling or falling down payments viewed favourably)
+- Change in proportion of Canadians residing in green co-op and PBR units relative to the size of the population. - Returns on investment for private individuals/organizations that partner with CIB to grow the

+- supply of green co-op and PBR units. - Lower % of Canadians in housing stress (measured as 30+% of income paid to housing). - Trends in home equity, and Canadian household debt levels - Change in value to pay for a 20% down payment required for an average home (with stalling or falling down payments viewed favourably)

-Road Map: Task Statistics Canada to review the treatment of housing in its calculation of inflation
+Road Map: Task Statistics Canada to report annually about the influence of monetary policy on the gap between home prices and earnings, and review the treatment of housing in its calculation of inflation